 Everyone’s journey to completing their first marathon is unique.
 However, the feeling of crossing that finish line after the dedication and commitment to hours of long, lonely runs and hundreds of kilometres on the clock is universally epic.
 While some of the training can be tedious, having crossed the iconic New York Marathon finish line was so worth it.
-If you have been considering training for your first marathon, I hope my NYC Marathon training plan and my own experience inspires you to take that first step.
+If you have been considering training for your first marathon, I hope my New York Marathon training plan and my own experience inspire you to take that first step.

-Emma Judd
+Emma Judd | Updated 2023

 Emma Judd and running partner Dee running through Central Park.
-She shares her NYC Marathon training plan.
-Image © Emma Judd
+She shares her NYC Marathon training plan. | © Emma Judd

 How to Enter the New York Marathon